Åre Snowfall Data & Powder Probability

 Northern Sweden's sub-arctic climate delivers reliable, cold snowfall from November through April.
 The snow is dry and consistent, though accumulation totals are modest compared to the Alps.
-Despite a relatively modest summit elevation, the local microclimate and geographic position combine to deliver dependable winter snow cover.
-Snowmaking infrastructure supplements natural precipitation during leaner periods, keeping conditions consistent.
-Annual snowfall totals vary between 3–6 metres depending on the year.
-Snowmaking ensures base depths remain skiable even during lighter snow winters.
+What the resort lacks in raw altitude it compensates for with a favourable aspect, efficient snowmaking, and a geography that funnels moisture-laden air onto its slopes.
+The net effect is a surprisingly resilient winter surface.
+Annual snowfall totals vary between 3-6 metres depending on the year.
+Snowmaking ensures base depths remain skiable even during lighter winters.

 Above-treeline bowls, well-groomed slopes, and excellent cross-country and touring terrain in a vast, uncrowded landscape.
 Swedish ski culture combines outdoor lifestyle with fika (coffee and pastry breaks), cozy lodges, and the chance to see the Northern Lights from the slopes.